Philadelphia Vacation Injury Lawyer

 Do you need a slip, trip or fall attorney?

 Being injured on vacation, whether domestically or in another country, can be a scary experience.
 You might be in pain, but you may also be miles from the nearest medical center, especially if your injury occurred on a cruise ship.
 What’s worse, you may have to struggle communicating with a medical professional due to a language barrier, or you may not know how to pay for medical care there.
-For this reason, the professionals at Villari, Brandes & Giannone, P.C. want to make travelers aware of the necessary steps to take if you are injured on vacation in the United States or abroad.
+For this reason, the professionals at Villari, Giannone and Matteo want to make travelers aware of the necessary steps to take if you are injured on vacation in the United States or abroad.

 - Purchase insurance: Make dealing with an injury easier by travelling with traveler’s insurance.
 Buy it before your trip begins.
 Be sure you have a policy that provides unlimited coverage.
 When you travel, bring the proof of your policy with you.
 This type of “trip insurance” or “travel insurance” is relatively cheap, often just a couple hundred dollars.
 When spending several thousand dollars for a vacation or business trip overseas, it is a small price to pay for peace of mind.
 Also, if you purchase your tour, airline or cruise ticket on a credit card, you may be eligible for certain medical or other benefits from the credit card company if you are injured while on your trip.